Updated on 2025-08-30 GMT+08:00

 Capacity expansion of shared disks

 A shared disk must be detached from all its servers before expansion.
-That is, the shared disk status must be Available.
+This means that the shared disk status must be Available.

 Expansion increment